platformsh/platformsh-docs/docs/src/administration/backup-and-restore.md

 ---
 title: "Backup and restore"
 weight: 2
-description: |
-  Backups are triggered directly via the Console or via the CLI.
-The backup creates a complete snapshot of the environment's data.
-It includes all persistent data from all running services (MySQL, Solr,...) and any files stored on the mounted volumes.
-Please note that the snapshot is stored internally and cannot be downloaded.
+description: See how to protect yourself from potential data loss by backing up your environments so they can be restored later.

 ---

-{{% description %}}
+When you're making changes your apps, you want to be sure those changes only improve things and don't make you lose any data.
+You also want to have a disaster recovery plan in place.
+Backups help you protect yourself against potential data loss.

+Backups represent a complete snapshot of an environment's data.
+This includes all persistent data from all running [services](../add-services/_index.md) and any files stored on [mounts](../create-apps/app-reference.md#mounts).
+The snapshot is stored internally and can't be downloaded.
-Code is managed through Git and can be restored using normal Git routines.
+Code is managed through Git and so isn't included.
-The built code file system isn't affected by backups or restores.

-{{< note title="Inactive environments" >}}

-Only active environments can be backed up and restored.
+You can restore previous code using Git commands such as [revert](https://git-scm.com/docs/git-revert).

+You might want to make backups of your live environment before merging a different environment into it. or each time you increase the storage space of your services.
+Or just have regularly scheduled backups to cover most cases.

+You can only backup and restore active environments.
 To work with an [inactive environment](../other/glossary.md#inactive-environment), first activate it.

-{{< /note >}}

 ## Backups

-You need to have the "admin" role in order to create a backup of an environment.

-Backups on Platform.sh Professional are retained for at least 7 days.
-They're purged between 7 days and 6 months, at Platform.sh's discretion.
-See the [data retention page](/security/data-retention.md) for more information.

-{{< note >}}

-We advise you to make backups of your live environment before merging an environment to the live environment, or each time you increase the storage space of your services.

-{{< /note >}}
+To back up an environment, you need an [Admin role for that environment type](./users.md).

+### Backups and downtime

+By default, triggering a backup causes a momentary pause in site availability so that all requests can complete.
+This enables the backup to be taken against a known consistent state.
+The total interruption is usually only 15 to 30 seconds and any requests during that time are held temporarily, not dropped.

+To avoid this issue, create a [live backup](#live-backups).

+To keep consistent backups, create the backups during non-peak hours for your site.

+### Retention

+For information on how long backups are retrained, see the [data retention policy](../security/data-retention.md).

-## Create a backup manually
+### Create a backup manually

 You can create a manual backup using the [CLI](./cli/_index.md) or in the [Console](./web/_index.md).